EU ministers unite on climate mandate ahead of Paris summit

 They are calling for the rapid phase-out of fossil fuels, particularly coal, the most polluting of them all.

-A group of non-governmental organizations staged a tug-of-war between fossil fuel and renewables outside the Brussels talks, which the green team won.
+A group of non-governmental organisations staged a tug-of-war between fossil fuel and renewables outside the Brussels talks, which the green team won.